Is Your Bird Bath Safe? 5 Things You Must Fix Before It Freezes Solid

 Save this article for later so you don't lose it.
 Enter your email and I'll send it to you now—plus you'll get my favorite backyard birding tips delivered to your inbox.

-The 5 Critical Safety Checks Every Bird Bath Needs
+The 5 Key Safety Checks For Every Bird Bath

 1. Fix the Depth Problem